Featured Resource

 When designing for web accessibility, it’s crucial to understand that disabilities come in various forms.
 While visual and auditory impairments often come to mind first, there are actually five main categories of disabilities that a website must address to be ADA-compliant:

-By addressing the needs of these diverse groups, you’ll create a more inclusive and accessible website for all users, regardless of their abilities.
+By addressing the needs of these groups, you’ll create a more accessible website for all users, regardless of their abilities.

 Many schools recognize the need to make their websites ADA-compliant but may be unsure where to start or haven’t taken the necessary steps.
 What’s certain is that schools are legally obligated to make their website content accessible to all.